MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/FORMV.png" width="600"/>

 Under "Add a book" and "Delete all books" button you can see "Switch to Vaadin Frontend" button, which allows you to switch frontend from HTML/CSS/JS based one to Vaadin, which is a Java framework for the frontend of web applications.
-Find more starting from [2.2.7](### 2.2.7)

 #### 2.2.5 Editing and deleting books from the database